States Where Nurse Practitioners Can Open Their Own Practice

 Know the Law

 State laws vary on the type of practice you may open.
-Additionally, you’ll need to be up to date on business law and the required licenses and permits to open a practice.
-Consider working with a business attorney who is familiar with NP practices.
+Additionally, you must be current on business law and the required licenses and permits to open a practice.
+Consider working with a healthcare or business attorney familiar with NP practices.

 Apply for a National Provider Identifier